defold/defold/editor/src/clj/dynamo/defnode.md

 (g/defnode EmptyNodeType)
 </pre>

-Even this simple node type declaration creates a flood of definitions, so first let have a look at what `internal.node/process-node-type-forms` does.
+Even this simple node type declaration creates a flood of definitions. `g/defnode` quickly dispatches to `internal.node/process-node-type-forms` so first let have a look at what happens there.

 #### Function entry

-We receive a fully qualified (namespaced) node type symbol "some.namespace/EmptyNodeType" and an empty list of forms.
+We receive a fully qualified (namespaced) node type symbol "internal.defnode-test/EmptyNodeType" and an empty list of forms.

 #### After adding intrinsics